Psychological Thriller · Limited Series · Chicago

 What We’re Seeking

-• Lead investor, co-financier, or executive producer to close the production budget.
+• Lead investor, co-financier, or executive producer to close the production budget for Season 1.

 • Strategic partners for festival marketing, PR, and distribution negotiations.